 The following links to pdf files provide detailed information about each of the available modules.
 This is the current module offer, but the programme continues to evolve and you should check the website for any changes to next year.

 The knowledge and practical experience gained from these options prepares you for your research project in the final semester of the course.

-In Semester 2 you will take two modules, the Research Project Modules and the Medical Science and Society Modules.
+In Semester 2 you will take two modules, the Research Project module and the Medical Science and Society module.

 Research Project Module

-This module provides you with first hand experience acquisition of new scientific information and assimilation into the existing body of knowledge.
+This module provides you with first hand experience of the acquisition of new scientific information and assimilation into the existing body of knowledge.
 This is a complex and multistep process and the project will provide training in literature research, organising experiments, acquisition of technical skills, interpreting results and presenting results both orally and in writing.
-The expectation is that you will undertake a research project which is directly relevant to one of their taught modules.
+The expectation is that you will undertake a research project that is directly relevant to one of your taught modules.

-By the end of the project the student will be able to:
+By the end of the project you will be able to:

 Conduct a detailed study of the literature to define precise scientific questions and the experimental approaches to be used.